Types of contributions

 If you exceed your Concessional Contribution Limit, the Excess Contributions over the Concessional Contribution Limit will be taxed at your actual marginal tax rate, plus an interest charge calculated by the ATO (as would happen for income tax paid late to the ATO), rather than the top marginal tax rate.
 If you're already on the top marginal tax rate, you only need to pay the interest charge.

-To avoid the above disastrous situation it is vital that you keep track of all your Concessional Contributions, noting that Contributions are regarded as being paid at the time they are received by the fund.
+To avoid the above situation it is vital that you keep track of all your Concessional Contributions, noting that Contributions are regarded as being paid at the time they are received by the fund.

 When is Tax Payable